A* search algorithm: Pseudocode

-Remark: In this pseudocode, if a node is reached by one path, removed from openSet, and subsequently reached by a cheaper path, it will be added to openSet again.
+Remark: In this pseudocode, if a node is reached by one path, removed from open_set, and subsequently reached by a cheaper path, it will be added to open_set again.
 This is essential to guarantee that the path returned is optimal if the heuristic function is admissible but not consistent.
-If the heuristic is consistent, when a node is removed from openSet the path to it is guaranteed to be optimal so the test ‘tentative_gScore < gScore[neighbor]’ will always fail if the node is reached again.
+If the heuristic is consistent, when a node is removed from open_set the path to it is guaranteed to be optimal so the test ‘tentative_g_score < g_score[neighbor]’ will always fail if the node is reached again.
 The pseudocode implemented here is sometimes called the graph-search version of A*.
-This is in contrast with the version without the ‘tentative_gScore < gScore[neighbor]’ test to add nodes back to openSet, which is sometimes called the tree-search version of A* and require a consistent heuristic to guarantee optimality.
+This is in contrast with the version without the ‘tentative_g_score < g_score[neighbor]’ test to add nodes back to open_set, which is sometimes called the tree-search version of A* and require a consistent heuristic to guarantee optimality.

 Illustration of A* search for finding path from a start node to a goal node in a robot motion planning problem.
 The empty circles represent the nodes in the open set, i.e., those that remain to be explored, and the filled ones are in the closed set.
 Color on each closed node indicates the distance from the goal: the greener, the closer.
 One can first see the A* moving in a straight line in the direction of the goal, then when hitting the obstacle, it explores alternative routes through the nodes from the open set.